Skip to content

 Short answers, pulled from the story.

-How was the Rigveda transmitted before writing?
+How was the Rigveda preserved before it was written down?

 Up Next